allanrodriguesmachado/allanrodriguesmachado/README.md

 ## Hello, I'm Allan Rodrigues! 👋

 I'm a junior back end developer.

 I'm a currently working as a junior full stack developer.
-I deal with building web systems, APIs and systems integration, mainly using technologies such as   PHP/Laminas, Composer, Git/Github, PostreSQL, Jquery e Boostrap
+I deal with building web systems, APIs and systems integration, mainly using technologies such as PHP/Laminas, Composer, Git/Github, PostreSQL, Jquery and Boostrap.
 #### My skills 🚀

 <p>